codazoda/mixtape/README.md

 MixTape is a PHP class that picks a random year within the specified decade and returns a random song from the Billboard Hot 100 archive.

-Here's some example code that uses the class.
+Here's some example code that uses the class to pick 15 songs from my preferred list of decades.

 ```
 <?php